-So, it’s only noticeable when your subject is up close and some separation from the background.
+So, it’s only noticeable when your subject is up close, and there is some separation from the background.

-When I’m close to the lens, it has a much easier time picking up on me and tracking, like when I pop back into the frame, and it catches me almost instantly and then tracks me into the edge.
+When I’m close to the lens, it has a much easier time picking up on me and tracking, like when I pop back into the frame, catching me almost instantly and then tracking me to the edge.

-So if you want to be a YouTube vlogger, the 16 to 35 is the quintessential vlogging lens.
-Every big YouTuber uses it because it’s so cinematic with that wide 2.8 aperture; it just looks so good.
+So, if you want to be a YouTube vlogger, the 16 to 35 is the quintessential vlogging lens.

-However, the weight of this lens is very noticeable, and your arm will get pretty tired pretty quickly because it is so heavy.
+However, the weight of this lens is very noticeable, and your arm will tire quickly because it is so heavy.

-Another downside of this lens is that it is not stabilized, so you’re not getting shake-free footage with this vlogging lens which is a little bit unfortunate.
+Another downside of this lens is that it is not stabilized, so you’re not getting shake-free footage with this vlogging lens, which is unfortunate.

-However, since it’s so wide, it also does not show the shake as much as other tighter lenses, which is a lovely helpful thing since it doesn’t stabilize.
+However, since it’s so wide, it also does not show the shake as much as other tighter lenses, which is helpful since it doesn’t stabilize.

 That is a big piece of glass.

-The build quality of this lens feels basically the same as the other Samyang lenses that I’ve tried, and it doesn’t have any buttons or anything else on the lens, except for the ring that we call the focus ring.
+The build quality of this lens feels basically the same as the other Samyang lenses I’ve tried, and it doesn’t have any buttons or anything else on the lens except for the ring that we call the focus ring.

 The lens is made out of metal.